datacite/schema-docs/docs/properties/recommended_optional/property_relateditem.rst

 **Occurrences:** 0-1

-**Definition:** The type of the relatedMetadataScheme, linked with the schemeURI
+**Definition:** The type of the relatedMetadataScheme, linked with the schemeURI.

 **Allowed values, examples, other constraints:**